CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 The response from the `remote-service` is a simple text.
 With everything in place, React will finally render the successful response message on the browser for authenticated users.

-## 4. Containerize Spring in a Cloud Native Way: Jib and Gradle
+## 4. Containerize Spring in a Cloud Native Way: Jib, Gradle and GitHub Action

 Jib is a powerful tool that simplifies the process of building Docker images for Java applications without requiring a Docker daemon.
 Jib makes building Docker images easier by integrating directly with your Maven or Gradle build process.
 You don’t need to write a Dockerfile, run a Docker daemon, or bundle everything into a single JAR file.
 Since Jib works closely with your Java build, it automatically packages your application with all the necessary components.